virbula/proxmox-backup/docs/storage.rst

    # proxmox-backup-manager s3 endpoint list

 A new datastore with S3 backend can be created using one of the configured S3 endpoints.
-Although storing all contents on the S3 object store, the datastore requires nevertheless a local cache store, used to increase performance and reduce the number of requests to the backend.
+Although storing all contents on the S3 object store, the datastore requires nevertheless a local persisant cache, used to increase performance and reduce the number of requests to the backend.
 For this, a local filesystem path has to be provided during datastore creation, just like for regular datastore setup.
-A minimum size of a few GiB of storage is recommended, given that cache datastore contents include also data chunks.
+However, unlike for regular datastores the size of the local cache can be limited, 64 GiB to 128 GiB are recommended given that cached datastore contents include also data chunks.
+Best is to use a dedicated disk, partition or ZFS dataset with quota as local cache.
+Note however, it is not possible to use a pre-existing regular datastore for this.
+Further, the use of volatile memory only for the cache is currently not possible.

 To setup a new datastore called ``my-s3-store`` placed in a bucket called ``pbs-s3-bucket``, run: